afsmassa/Teste-XBee/README.md

 # Teste-XBee

-I'm working in my scientific project in network sensors, using XBee and Arduino.
+I'm working on my scientific project about wireless network sensors, using XBee and Arduino.